Ali-Sherazii/RagShield/README.md

 ## Track B: retrieval manipulation cost curve

-The corpus above is 15 pages — a planted attack document is nearly the only thing in the index relevant to its target query, so "does it get retrieved" was never really being tested.
+The corpus above is 15 pages, a planted attack document is nearly the only thing in the index relevant to its target query, so "does it get retrieved" was never really being tested.
 This second track measures that directly: what does a planted document need to look like to rank into the top-k